fanzheng10/HiSig/README.md

 The Jupyter notebook `examples/demo.ipynb` illustrates the usage of the package step by step.

 ## prepare the input
 One should start with a file describing a hierarchical model, which is a 3-column text file  defined in the `DDOT` package (see `sample.ont`),  and another 2-column text file with signals on leaves nodes (see `sample_genescore.tsv`).
 In our use case, leaves nodes are interpreted as genes and the signals on leaves are interpreted as the (transformed) number of observed mutations of each gene.
+**TODO: sample_genescore is not here yet**

 Example usage:
 `python /cellar/users/f6zheng/Code/HiSig/prepare_input.py --ont sample.ont --sig sample_genescore.tsv --out sample_signal.txt`